cylc/cylc-flow/doc/src/suite-config.rst

 .. note::

-   ``cylc graph`` will display un-satisfiable inter-cycle dependencies as "ghost nodes". :ref:`Figure X <ghost-node-screenshot>` is a screenshot of cylc graph displaying the above example with the un-satisfiable task (foo) displayed as a "ghost node".
+   ``cylc graph`` will display un-satisfiable inter-cycle dependencies as "ghost nodes". :num:`ghost-node-screenshot` is a screenshot of cylc graph displaying the above example with the un-satisfiable task (foo) displayed as a "ghost node".